bambooforest/IntroDataScience_Spring_2022/11_Dimensionality_reduction_clustering_II/README.md

 ![](README_files/figure-gfm/unnamed-chunk-4-1.png)<!-- -->

-### How many clusters to choose?
+### But many clusters to choose in the end?

 This is a good and hard question to answer.
 Generally it is difficult to determine the exact number of clusters definitely.
-In the `iris` example it makes sense to look at the original data.
+In the `iris` example, it makes sense to look at the original data.
 If you take a look at the number of flower species in the data, we find that there are **three species**.
-Let’s plot a PCA and look at the variation between species:
+Let’s plot a PCA and look at the variation between
+species:

 ``` r
 ## compute the PCA -- you know how to do this